bredelings/BAli-Phy/TODO/WindowsTests.md

 ## Goal

-Make `windows-native-mingw` exercise the supported native Windows build, Meson test suite, installed programs, `bp-summarize`, and testiphy.
+Make `windows-native-mingw` exercise the supported native Windows build, Meson test suite, installed programs, `bpy-summarize`, and testiphy.
 The stale runtime-serialization test selector has already been repaired and is omitted from this plan.